China on brink of biggest COVID-19 crisis since Wuhan as cases triple

 After topping 1,000 new cases for two days in a row, new locally transmitted cases in China surged to more than 3,100, the National Health Commission reported on Sunday.
 This is the highest in two years.
 All outbound travellers from Shenzhen must submit negative nucleic acid test results taken within the previous 24 hours, Hong Kong-based South China Morning Post reported.
 The situation is such that China is on the brink of its biggest COVID-19 crisis since Wuhan, the Post report said.

-China's Zero COVID-19 case policy is coming increasingly under stress in the past few weeks as several cities including Shanghai and Beijing are witnessing fresh wave of cases.
-It came as 16 provinces reported new coronavirus infections, as did the four mega cities - Beijing, Tianjin, Shanghai and Chongqing.
+China's Zero COVID-19 case policy is coming increasingly under stress in the past few weeks as several cities including Shanghai and Beijing are witnessing a fresh wave of cases.
+It came as 16 provinces reported new coronavirus infections, as did the four mega-cities -- Beijing, Tianjin, Shanghai and Chongqing.

 Some local health authorities have attributed the surge to the Omicron variant, which is more transmissible but causes less severe symptoms than the original COVID-19 virus, the Post report said.
 Chinese Vice Premier Sun Chunlan on Saturday urged regions experiencing severe epidemic outbreaks to clear COVID-19 cases among the general public in the shortest time possible.